- Vet EN

 |Teaching environment|| |

-· Lectures are held in Hetzel lecture hall and in the Magyary-Kossa lecture hall, while the Marek lecture hall is the place of the plenary practicals.
+· Lectures are held in the Marek lecture hall (Groups 1-5) and in the Tormay and Magyary-Kossa lecture halls (Groups 6-10), while the Marek lecture hall (Groups 1-5) and Magyary-Kossa lecture hall (Groups 6-10) are the place of the plenary practicals.

 · Lectures are given in the form of power point presentations, clinical signs and lesions of certain diseases are shown on video film and slides.